The people who meet and help the Doctor in Doctor Who

 - Blatant Lies: While he skirts around the question of being a future incarnation of the Doctor and even claims not to be at one point, the Eleventh Doctor arguably doesn't doubt that he's speaking to his future self for a second.

-- Cool Old Guy: A very old Doctor who's still as affable as ever.
+- Cool Old Guy: A very old man who may or may not be the Doctor and who's still as affable as ever.

 - Cryptic Conversation: Again, he implies that he's one of The Doctor's regenerations but at the same time doesn't give anything definitive.